sebidude/kubecrypt/README.md

 # kubecrypt

-kubecrypt wants to help you to solve a bundch of problems when it comes to secrets.
+kubecrypt wants to help you to solve a bunch of problems when it comes to secrets.
+This project was inspired by [Bitnami Labs sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) and the fact that I needed to solve some problems around storing secret data and use them in pipelining.

+Contributions are welcome.
+The code is working and tested manually.
+As this is a kubernetes client, I recommend to build the tool and deploy it with some docker image if you need to use it in your pipelines.

-It can do the following thinngs:
+It can do the following things:
 * list secrets for a namespace
 * print values from a secret
 * encrypt /decrypt data using a tls secret from the cluster